syssi/esphome-pipsolar/README.md

 # esphome-pipsolar

-ESPHome component to monitor and control a pipsolar inverter via RS232
+ESPHome example configuration to monitor and control a pipsolar inverter via RS232

-:mega: This is a short-lived fork of https://github.com/esphome/esphome/pull/1664.
-Please use the official component as soon Esphome 1.21.0 is released! :mega:

 Kudos to [@andreashergert1984](https://github.com/andreashergert1984) for the great work!